 In addition to not using products containing banned chemicals, there are other things you’ll need to make sure you do as a campground in order to be in compliance with SB-317.
 The bill states, “Under the act, persons discharging waste are required to file with the appropriate regional board a report of the discharge and the discharge is subject to waste discharge requirements prescribed by that regional board.”
 In other words, if you are a campsite, travel center, RV park etc. with RV dump stations onsite, you’ll need to file a report with the appropriate authorities.
 We recommend that you check with your local authorities, a full link to California SB-317 rules can be found here.

 In addition to reporting your dumping, campsites, travel centers, and RV parks must display a sign making guests aware of changes to California law.
 We have made a sign that is compliant with these rules here:

-We hope that this article has helped you to understand what California’s SB-317 bill is and how it affects you as an RVer!
+While it can seem complicated, California’s SB-317 bill shouldn’t negatively affect you as long as you follow its fairly simple requirements for both campers and campground owners.
 We understand that this is a complicated topic, so if you have any further questions, concerns, or comments, please don’t hesitate to reach out to us.
 We’d love to chat with you!

 You bought your RV so you could enjoy life and spend time with family and friends.
 The last thing you want to do is waste precious time and money on fixing wastewater holding tank problems.
 Keeping your tanks in peak operating condition doesn’t have to be hard, confusing, or expensive if you follow our proven process: The Unique Method.